Albert Reynolds: Coalition (1989–1992)

 The 1989 general election resulted in Fianna Fáil taking the unprecedented step of entering coalition with the recently formed, free‑market‑oriented Progressive Democrats (PDs), marking a consolidation of coalition politics in the state.
 A programme for government was agreed in July 1989, and Reynolds returned as Minister for Finance in the Fianna Fáil–PD coalition.

 The failure of Fianna Fáil candidate Brian Lenihan to win the 1990 presidential election added to pressure on Charles Haughey’s leadership.
 In 1991, Reynolds publicly indicated he would contest the leadership if a vacancy arose, as discontent grew among TDs and senators; a largely rural group of supporters boosted his profile within the party.
 In November 1991, a motion of no confidence in Haughey was tabled by Seán Power; Reynolds and Pádraig Flynn backed the motion and were dismissed from cabinet, and Haughey subsequently survived the vote by 55–22.

 Haughey’s position eroded further amid controversies over ministerial appointments and renewed revelations linked to the 1980s phone‑tapping affair; the PDs indicated they could not continue in government with him as Taoiseach, precipitating his decision to step down in early 1992.

 Taoiseach (1992–1994)

 22nd government of Ireland (1992–1993)

-On 30 January 1992, Charles Haughey retired as leader of Fianna Fáil at a parliamentary party meeting; Albert Reynolds then defeated Mary O'Rourke and Michael Woods in the 1992 Fianna Fáil leadership election and was elected Taoiseach on 11 February 1992.
+On 30 January 1992, Charles Haughey resigned as Leader of Fianna Fáil at a parliamentary party meeting.
+Reynolds alongside Mary O'Rourke and Michael Woods ran in the Fianna Fáil leadership election on 6 February 1992 where he won and was elected Taoiseach five days later on 11 February.

 Reynolds overhauled the cabinet on taking office, excluding several long‑serving Haughey loyalists and promoting figures who had been critical of Haughey, while retaining Bertie Ahern as Minister for Finance.